Assistive Technology Focus: Sip and Puff Devices

 Because of his drive to do well he’s doing able to do what he is today.

-As explained in the video, SNPs fall into the “switch device” category of assistive technology as they connect to an external device(s) that then connects to the computer, similar to the way an ethernet port connects devices to the internet.
-Other types of switch devices include joysticks, push buttons, eye trackers and chin switches.
-More than one switch device may be used at the same time, depending on a person’s capabilities.
-In this video, you can see that a joystick is used to navigate the interface and then a sip and puff straw is used to select or click interactive elements.
-Stay tuned for more on other switch devices in future posts!
+SNPs fall into the “switch device” category of assistive technology as they connect to an external device(s) connected to the computer.
+Similar to the way an Ethernet port connects devices to the internet.
+Other types of switch devices include joysticks, push buttons, eye trackers, and chin switches.
+More than one switch device can be used simultaneously, depending on a person’s capabilities.
+In this video, a joystick navigates the interface, and then a sip and puff straw selects or clicks interactive elements.

-In a previous post, we highlighted the great work the Neil Squire Society does in Canada, and it just so happens that Neil Squire’s cousin, Bill Cameron, invented the Sip and Puff device to help Neil communicate when he became quadriplegic after a car accident.
+In a previous post, we highlighted the great work the Neil Squire Society does in Canada.
+Neil Squire’s cousin, Bill Cameron, invented the Sip and Puff device.
+This helped Neil communicate after he became quadriplegic in a car accident.
 This ground-breaking assistive device originally translated Neil’s sips and puffs into dots and dashes of Morse code.
 This story is an example of how disability drives innovation that benefits many of us.

-SNPs, as with most switch devices, aren’t solely used for the computer.
-They are often used to control wheelchairs, environmental control systems, and even fishing poles!
-This particular SNP device is made exclusively for touch screens–as a puff pushes out a type of stylus pen.
+However, SNPs, like most switch devices, aren’t solely for computers.
+They can control wheelchairs, environmental control systems, and even fishing poles!
+This particular SNP device is made exclusively for touch screens, as a puff pushes out a type of stylus pen.

-This incredible sip and puff technology is available, but websites must be built with compatibility in mind.
-Following the Web Content Accessibility Guidelines ensures compatibility with switch devices, and allows folks unable to use keyboards, mice, or other devices that require motor capabilities, access to the plethora of information and resources the web provides.
+While this incredible sip and puff technology is available, websites must be built with compatibility in mind.
+Following the Web Content Accessibility Guidelines ensures compatibility with switch devices.
+It enables people who are unable to use keyboards, mice, or other devices that require motor skills to access web information and resources.